BizClik Media: Procurement & Supply Chain Magazine Unveils the 100 Companies Shaping 2025

 - Global manufacturers - driving competitiveness and efficiency through integrated supply chain strategies.

-Procurement & Supply Chain LIVE is part of BizClik's global events portfolio and is delivered through its brands Procurement Magazine and Supply Chain Digital.
+Procurement & Supply Chain LIVE is part of BizClik's global events portfolio, delivered through its brands Procurement Magazine and Supply Chain Digital.
 The series connects executives across procurement, supply chain, sustainability, fintech, energy, technology, and more, with events held in London, Chicago, New York, Singapore, Dubai, and beyond.

 About BizClik

 BizClik is a global B2B media and events company producing sector-specific content across technology, sustainability, procurement, fintech, AI, and more.
 Through digital magazines, websites, newsletters, webinars, and award-winning events, BizClik connects enterprise leaders with executive audiences to drive strategic business engagement.
-For more information, visit.
+For more information, visit here.

 View original content:https://www.prnewswire.co.uk/news-releases/procurement--supply-chain-magazine-unveils-the-100-companies-shaping-2025-302564351.html